Cook Islands at the 2020 Summer Olympics

-Cook Islands competed at the 2020 Summer Olympics in Tokyo.
+The Cook Islands competed at the 2020 Summer Olympics in Tokyo.
 Originally scheduled to take place from 24 July to 9 August 2020, the Games were postponed to 23 July to 8 August 2021, because of the COVID-19 pandemic.
 It was the nation's ninth consecutive appearance at the Summer Olympics.
+The Cook Islands sent their first delegation to the Olympics at the 1988 Summer Olympics in Seoul, South Korea.
+In the Games, the country sent six athletes to the Olympics across three sports.
+They were Alex Beddoes in athletics, Jane Nicholas, Kohl Horton, and Jade Tierney in canoeing, and Wesley Roberts and Kirsten Fisher-Marsters in swimming.
+Roberts and Fisher-Marsters were the flagbearers at the opening ceremony, and there were no flagbearers at the closing ceremony.
+The Cook Islands did not win any medals during the Tokyo Olympics.